bodashii/quizWiz-JS/README.md

 ## Build Status ##
 > This is the first commit.
-> Added Start Button and various placeholders.
+> Added Start Button and various placeholders to index.html.
+> Added Sample questions to .js file

 ### Screenshots ###
 > Coming soon.